pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 header: /assets/img/2016-07-14/tambourine.jpg
 ---

-Rhythm is often under-rated both in practice and teaching.
-Whether you are beginning to learn or you are a seasoned performer, it never hurts to set aside some time to practice developing, improving or strengthening your rhythmic capabilities.
+RRhythm is often under-rated both in practice and teaching.
+Yet, it never hurts to set aside some time to practice developing or strengthening your rhythmic capabilities.
 A strong sense of rhythm is one of the distinguishing features of a great musician.
 In a performance, inconsistent rhythms can lead to feelings of unease.
 What’s the fastest way to rule rhythm? __The metronome__.

 ## 3 Ways to 'Level Up' Your Rhythm Game

 <iframe width="420" height="315" src="https://www.youtube.com/embed/5G7UIeYGq0k" frameborder="0" allowfullscreen></iframe>
 ___________________________________

-Below are three simple ways you can strengthen your rhythm followed by exercises you can practice with or without your instrument.
+Below are three simple ways you can strengthen your rhythm followed by exercises you can practice.

 ### Keeping the Beat